Compare credit cards with low rates, rewards and premium features to find out why NAB credit cards are popular with millions of Australians.

 Does the annual fee collect interest?

 NAB classifies the annual fee as a purchase.
 Therefore, if you have a card with no interest on purchases for the first few months, you won’t have to pay interest on the fee unless you haven’t repaid the amount by the time the revert rate kicks in.
-Similarly, if your card offers interest-free days and you repay your balance in full in the previous statement period, your annual fee won’t accrue any interest.
+Similarly, if your card offers interest-free days on purchases and you repay your balance in full in the previous statement period, your annual fee won’t accrue any interest.

 What happens if my card is lost or stolen?